guanchuwang/division/README.md

-# A Concise Framework of Memory Efficient Training via Dual Activation Precision
+# A Simple Framework for Memory Efficient Training via Dual Activation Precision

 ## About This Wrok